petereon/beaupy/README.md

 pip install ./dist/pytui-{{some-version}}-py3-none-any.whl
 ```

+## Roadmap

+1. Achieve >90% test coverage
+2. PyPI Release
+3. Extend `select` with filterability
+4. ...

 ## Docmentation

 **PyTUI** is a library of interactive TUI elements for CLI applications.
-It is based on another library built for the same purpose [`cutie`](https://github.com/kamik423/cutie).
+It is based on another library built for the same purpose, [`cutie`](https://github.com/kamik423/cutie).

 In comparison, **PyTUI** is

 - more [rich](https://rich.readthedocs.io/en/stable/) friendly
 - more opinionated
-- Poetry built
 - less unicode heavy (relies on [rich](https://rich.readthedocs.io/en/stable/) for this)

 ### API Doc